AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        end loop;
     end Main;

-Overflow will only be checked by the compiler at specific points in the execution.
+Type level overflow will only be checked by the compiler at specific points in the execution.
 The result, as we see above, is that you might have an operation that overflows in an intermediate computation, but no error will be raised because the final result does not overflow.
-For more information, see `the detailed rules here <TODOLINKOVERFLOW>`__.

 Unsigned types
 --------------